-- keep confidential the information they collect and record about patients, and retain, transfer, dispose of, correct and provide access to clinical records in accordance with the requirements of relevant state, territory and commonwealth laws relating to privacy and health records information, and - b. be familiar with the provisions of relevant state, territory and commonwealth laws relating to privacy and health records information, including but not limited to the Privacy Act 1988, Healthcare Identifiers Act 2010 and the Healthcare Identifiers Regulations 2010, Health Insurance Amendment (Compliance) Act 2011.
+- a. keep and maintain adequate clinical records for each patient - keep confidential the information they collect and record about patients and retain, transfer, dispose of, correct and provide access to clinical records in accordance with the requirements of relevant state, territory and commonwealth laws relating to privacy and health records information, and - c. be familiar with the provisions of relevant state, territory and commonwealth laws relating to privacy and health records information, including but not limited to the Privacy Act 1988, Healthcare Identifiers Act 2010 and the Healthcare Identifiers Regulations 2010, Health Insurance Amendment (Compliance) Act 2011.